-Recovery needs to be financed in developing countries and domestic fiscal support should be enhanced.
-It is also important to address gaps in external resources by meeting ODA commitments; funding ACT Accelerator, including COVAX; providing grants or ultra-long-term financing; prioritizing spending on health and social protection floors, and expanding debt swap initiatives and state-contingent debt instruments.
+- Recovery needs to be financed in developing countries and domestic fiscal support should be enhanced.
+It is also important to address gaps in external resources by meeting ODA commitments; funding ACT Accelerator, including COVAX; providing grants or ultra-long-term financing; prioritizing spending on health and social protection floors, and expanding debt swap initiatives and statecontingent debt instruments.
+Integrated national financing frameworks can help. - The adoption and/or expansion of targeted social protection measures, of cash transfers for the informal sector and migrant and domestic workers, and the implementation of employment and labour market policies in sectors disproportionally employing women, including support for women-owned businesses, need to be supported.